agileek/agileek.github.io/_drafts/2024-01-27-my-home-setup.md

 ## Context

 I have been geeking aroung my home for a few years now.
-I have learned a lot.
-And still have a lot to learn...
+I have learned a lot, and still have a lot to learn...
 I have been frustrated by the state of the industry around open standards, interconnectivity and such.